 Ectopic pregnancy is the abnormal implantation of a fertilized ovum anywhere outside the uterine cavity or normal site of implantation.
 This is one of the most common complications of pregnancy during the first trimester.
 There is no exact statistic that would represent ectopic pregnancy because many cases were masked by misdiagnosis.
 Oftentimes, pregnancy is believed to be normal during its early phase due to the presentation of some signs indicative of an ideal gestation.
-This is the reason why ectopic pregnancy is usually diagnosed late, or when pain starts to be manifested as sign of rupture of the fallopian tube (most common manifestation) and begins to develop more serious problems such as hemorrhage.
+This is the reason why ectopic pregnancy is usually diagnosed late, or when the pain starts to be manifested as a sign of rupture of the fallopian tube (most common manifestation) and begins to develop more serious problems such as hemorrhage.

 The types of ectopic pregnancy is based on the site of implantation.
 The reason for the site of implantation is still unclear, but, is/are associated with some forms of infections, anatomical abnormalities, and some birth control methods.

 - Tubal ectopic pregnancy—the fertilized ovum was implanted anywhere within the fallopian tube.
 This is the most common type of ectopic pregnancy.
 The usual site of implantation is on the outer-third of the fallopian tube.

 - Cervical ectopic pregnancy—this is the abnormal implantation of a fertilized ovum near or on the cervix.
 This occurs due to the inability of the uterus or not ideal set-up of the uterus for implantation.
 Scar formation from previous uterine surgery (caesarean delivery-most common) contributes to the incidence rate.

 - Abdominal ectopic pregnancy—this is the abnormal implantation of a fertilized ovum outside the uterus, but, within the abdominal cavity.